 William Howard Taft is a truly unique American figure who led two branches of government, was a wrestling champion and the youngest Solicitor General in American history.

 Born on September 15, 1857, in Cincinnati, Ohio, Taft seemed headed toward a distinguished legal career before his ambitions shifted to politics.
 Taft succeeded Theodore Roosevelt in 1909 as the 27th President, only to lose a bitter re-election bid in 1912.
-But eight years later, Taft became Chief Justice of the United States.
+But eight years later, Taft achieved his life’s dream to became Chief Justice of the United States.

-Here are some interesting facts about one of the biggest figures, physically and politically, of the early 20th Century.
+Here are some interesting facts about one of the most interesting figures of the early twentieth century.

 1. Taft was a big guy.
 He was a heavyweight wrestling champion at Yale, for starters.
 He stood about 6 feet tall and weighed 243 pounds when he graduated from college.
 He struggled with his weight and may have weighed more than 330 pounds as President.
 But he was at his college weight at the time of his death.

 2. His career goal was to be a Supreme Court justice.
-Taft’s father was Alphonso Taft, a distinguished judge; Taft himself was appointed a Federal circuit judge at 34.
+Taft’s father was Alphonso Taft, a former U.S. Attorney General, and distinguished judge; Taft himself was appointed a federal circuit judge at 34.

 3. Taft is the only former U.S. Solicitor General to become President.
 Five Solicitors General eventually joined the Supreme Court, with Elena Kagan as the most recent example.
 Taft was Solicitor General in the Benjamin Harrison administration, at the age of 32.

 4. Taft’s wife may have motivated him to seek a political career.
-Historians believe Helen “Nellie” Herron saw a broader career for her husband beyond a series of judicial appointments.
-Roosevelt entrusted Taft with key tasks and saw him as the best choice as his successor in 1908.
+Historians believe Helen “Nellie” Herron saw a broader career for her husband beyond a series of judicial appointments and encouraged him to accept positions that got him off of the bench and into Washington political circles.

 5. President McKinley brought Taft into the national political arena.
-McKinley asked Taft to head a commission overseeing the newly acquired Philippines Territory 1900 and he soon became Governor General.
+McKinley asked Taft to head a commission overseeing the newly acquired Philippines Territory 1900 and he left his federal judgeship to became Governor-General.

 8. The Taft presidency didn’t end well.
-For starters, Taft became his own man and veered away from Roosevelt’s policies, which alienated Roosevelt and led to the bitterly fought 1912 election.
+For starters, Taft became his own man and veered away from Roosevelt’s policies, which alienated Roosevelt and led to the bitterly fought 1912 election in which Roosevelt ran as a third-party candidate.
 Historians give Taft mixed marks overall as a chief executive.